 Xiaoyu Pu’s article notes that Chinese foreign policy – including human rights negotiations – seeks “common ground while preserving differences.”
 This reflects a world lacking in moral authority, the author suggests, and China could do better.
+A contribution to the openGlobalRights debate on Emerging Powers and Human Rights.

 “Seeking common ground while preserving differences”, as Xiaoyu Pu sums it up, is a marvelous slogan for achieving diplomatic gains, until it becomes code for simply telling others to mind their own business – and too often in the field of human rights, almost all governments in the world become thin-skinned and defensive at any criticisms.